HarryPoole/Yr-Uno-Mawr-Public/People/Gods/Horatio.md

 [[Horatio]] is not merely a God of battle, but of conflict itself, wars between nations, feuds between families, and even internal struggle.

 Worshippers of [[Horatio]] believe war is inevitable and necessary, a crucible through which progress is forged.
-His followers often claim [[Horatio]] does not cause war, only ensures it ends decisively

-[[Horatio]]’s temples are often indistinguishable from fortresses.
+His followers often claim [[Horatio]] does not cause war, only ensures it ends decisively. [[Horatio]]’s temples are often indistinguishable from fortresses.

 It is widely believed that [[Horatio]] and [[Hendrik]] were twin brothers, born at the same moment, forged from the same divine intent.
 Where [[Hendrik]] embodied order, structure, and permanence, [[Horatio]] embodied conflict, change, and decisive force.